Finding a Job at a College

 Many of us have fond memories of college life and entertain fantasies of getting back to campus for a job.
 Colleges offer a high quality work environment for many employees.
-Campuses are often situated in park like settings and offer an abundance of art, cultural, entertainment, athletic and recreational opportunities.
+Campuses are often situated in beautiful settings and offer an abundance of art, cultural, entertainment, athletic, and recreational opportunities.
 So how can you turn this fantasy into a reality and land a campus job?

 Transfer Your Skills from Corporate to College

 The first step is assessing your knowledge, skills, and experiences and looking for ways to transfer your skills into a campus role.
 Colleges frequently hire individuals with solid experience in parallel roles within the business, nonprofit, and government sectors.

 Types of Jobs Available at Colleges and Universities

 Individuals with a strong accounting background might consider the financial services or the financial aid office at a college.
 Candidates with a strong sales and marketing background can consider admissions, annual fund, and development positions.
 Event planners might explore opportunities with alumni affairs or college events offices.
 Public Relations professionals can land jobs in college communications.

 Those with experience in writing, editing and publishing can work with college publications.
 Psychologists and social workers with experience serving adolescents and young adults can secure jobs for campus counseling centers.
 Nurses, physician's assistants and doctors can work for college health services.

 Human resources professionals can land jobs with college HR offices.
 IT professionals can work for campus technology centers.
 Grants administrators for non-profits can work in research administration at colleges.
 Law enforcement workers can work for campus security.

 Professionals in technical and specialized fields can often land adjunct positions teaching courses at local community colleges to supplement their income.

 A great way to brainstorm appropriate roles for you on a college campus is to approach departments of potential interest at your alma mater or a local college and conduct informational interviews with staff in those offices.